mattcarlotta/react-starter-kit/README.md

 To see more script commands, please check out the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/blob/b799752d789526a0eac8b5b8a477843f6382fa92/package.json#L18-L33">package.json</a>.

-## Example
+## Example API

-Provided in this boilerplate is an example how to integrate a RESTFUL API.
+Provided in this boilerplate is an example of how to integrate a RESTFUL API (utilizing MongoDB) with SSR.
+The main advantage of integrating an API with SSR is to avoid using <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS">CORS</a>.
+As such, this pre-configured setup can be utilized or removed.

+If you wish to utilize the API:

+- <a href="https://docs.mongodb.com/manual/installation/">Install MongoDB</a> and make sure the service is up and running.
+- _OPTIONAL_: After following the [installation](#installation) steps above, simply type `npm run seed` to seed the database.
+- Navigate to `http://localhost:3000/users` to interact with the API from the client-side.

+If you wish to remove the API:

+- Delete the `api` folder.
+- In `src/server.js` remove `import startAPI from "../api";` and `startAPI(app);`.
+- Type `npm uninstall -S bluebird body-parser consign mongoose` to remove its dependencies.

 ## Configuration